datopian/ckanext-auth/README.md

 ## Configuration

 If you're using a separate frontend library to handle user logins, you might need to pass a user API token to the frontend for CRUD operations.
-The following configuration option generated a new user API token each time a user logs in.
+The following configuration option generates a new user API token each time a user logs in.
 The token will be included as `frontend_token` in the `user` object response of the `user_login` action:

      ckanext.auth.include_frontend_login_token = True